wojciech-kulik/xcodebuild.nvim/README.md

 - [x] Test Explorer to visually present a tree with all tests and results.
 - [x] Built using official command line tools like `xcodebuild` and `xcrun simctl`.
 - [x] Actions to build, run, debug, and test apps on simulators and physical devices.
 - [x] Buffer integration with test results (code coverage, success & failure marks, duration, extra diagnostics).
 - [x] Code coverage report with customizable levels.
-- [x] Browser of failing snapshot tests with a diff preview (if you use [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing)).
+- [x] Browser of failing snapshot tests with a diff preview (if you use [swift-snapshot-testing]).
 - [x] Advanced log parser to detect all errors, warnings, and failing tests.
-- [x] [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) integration that automatically reflects all file tree operations and updates Xcode project file.
+- [x] [nvim-tree] and [oil.nvim] integration that automatically reflects all file tree operations and updates Xcode project file.
-- [x] [oil.nvim](https://github.com/stevearc/oil.nvim) integration to let you manage your Xcode project files in a convenient way.
-- [x] [nvim-dap](https://github.com/mfussenegger/nvim-dap) helper functions to let you easily build, run, and debug apps.
+- [x] [nvim-dap] integration to let you easily build, run, and debug apps.
-- [x] [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) integration with console window to show app logs.
+- [x] [nvim-dap-ui] integration to show app logs in the console window.
-- [x] [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) integration to show selected device, test plan, and other project settings.
+- [x] [lualine.nvim] integration to show selected device, test plan, and other project settings.
 - [x] Picker with all available actions.
 - [x] Highly customizable (many config options, auto commands, highlights, and user commands).

 &nbsp;

-## 🌳 Nvim-tree Integration
+## 🌳 File Tree Integration

-Xcodebuild.nvim is integrated with [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) (and [oil.nvim](https://github.com/stevearc/oil.nvim)) to let you manage your project and files in a convenient way.
+Xcodebuild.nvim is integrated with [nvim-tree] and [oil.nvim] to let you manage your project and files in a convenient way.

-Every change in the file tree presented by [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) will be automatically reflected in the Xcode project.
+Every change in the file tree presented by these plugins will be automatically reflected in the Xcode project file.

 https://github.com/wojciech-kulik/xcodebuild.nvim/assets/3128467/ed7d2d2e-eaa4-44ea-a1e6-0027ace4fb97